 Get Marooned on This Quintessential New England Island

-Lighthouses, lobster rolls, scuba diving, and more ocean-sprayed cliffs than you can shake your peg leg at.
+Lighthouses, lobster rolls, and more ocean-sprayed cliffs than you can shake your peg leg at.

 It seems appropriate that I’ve been stranded on an island of shipwrecks.
 Before the bridges were built, it happened to people here in Jamestown—a village of 5,500 on Conanicut Island off the coast of Newport—quite often, including in the climax of Wes Anderson’s movie Moonrise Kingdom: a work of fiction, sure, but one inspired by and filmed on this Rhode Island islet.

 This time, it’s a snowstorm that shuts down the two connecting bridges and maroons yours truly.
 White mist hovers above the ocean, enveloping the ruins of a stone house as six-foot waves crash against the giant boulders that line the shores.
-Still, as ominous as that sounds, there’s something romantic about being huddled with everyone on this lonely rock, so close to Newport yet so easily cut off by some water and fog.
+As ominous as that sounds, there’s something romantic about being huddled with everyone on this tiny rock, so close to Newport yet so easily cut off by some water and fog.

 Sleep in a lighthouse or a sea captain’s home

 If you want to stay in Jamestown proper, book a room at the Lionel Champlin Guest House, the former home of an 19th-century sea captain (and former Victorian tea room, and possibly a sanatorium) that now offers a sitting room with a fireplace, large kitchenette, and welcome cookies upon arrival.
 Definitely stay in the Captain’s Room, which has views overlooking the water, handy old-timey binoculars, and multiple levels in the room, like the deck of a ship.